Veronica S. Rossman: Federal judicial service

-On May 12, 2021, President Joe Biden nominated Rossman to serve as a United States circuit judge for the Tenth Circuit to the seat vacated by Judge Carlos F. Lucero, who assumed senior status on February 1, 2021.
+On May 12, 2021, President Joe Biden nominated Rossman to serve as a United States circuit judge for the United States Court of Appeals for the Tenth Circuit to the seat vacated by Judge Carlos F. Lucero, who assumed senior status on February 1, 2021.
 On June 9, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On July 15, 2021, her nomination was favorably reported by the committee by a 12–10 vote.
 On August 11, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On September 14, 2021, the United States Senate invoked cloture on her nomination by a 51–44 vote.
 On September 20, 2021, her nomination was confirmed by a 50–42 vote.
 She received her judicial commission on September 28, 2021.
 She was sworn into office on September 30, 2021.
 At the time of her appointment, she was the only judge with experience as a public defender serving on the Tenth Circuit, she was later joined by Richard Federico who was also a former federal public defender from 2015 to 2023.